 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Wellington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Wellington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Wellington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wellington doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Wellington who are college-educated is close to the national average for all communities of 21.84%: 17.06% of the adults in Wellington have a bachelor's degree or advanced degree.